Get earliest and latest project dates

 This example shows how to retrieve the earliest and latest dates associated with a project.
 In the example shown, the formulas in H5 and I5 are:

-where "data" is an Excel table as shown, and project names in column G match those column B.
+where "data" is an Excel table as shown, and project names in column G match those in column B.

 Note: MINIFS and MAXIFS are available only in Excel 365 and Excel 2019.
 In other versions of Excel, you can use a simple array formula, as explained below.